Xqhare/Mawu/README.md

 #### Strings
 Mawu accepts only UTF-8 encoded files.
-Escaped UTF-16 surrogate pairs are permitted by the standards and are parsed correctly.
+Escaped UTF-16 surrogate pairs as permitted by the standards are parsed correctly.

 #### Structure
 Mawu accepts any amount of nested structures.